The mission of the Good CME Practice group is to promote professionalism within the European CME provider community.

 gCMEp aims to enhance the competence of CME providers in order to deliver high quality independent education for healthcare professionals with the ultimate aim of improving health outcomes.

-The Good CME Practice group (gCMEp) is a membership organisation for European continuing medical education (CME) providers.
+The Good CME Practice group (gCMEp) is a membership organisation for European continuing medical education (CME) and independent medical education (IME) providers providing Continuing Professional Development (CPD) to the healthcare professions.
 The Group is an initiative of the European CME Forum, which has a wider stakeholder base.